XertroV/tm-cotd-hud/README.md

 - [x] Debug page: nod viewer quick access (but does't work for values??)
 - [ ] About Page
 - [ ] fix: LAB color gradients to take shortest path to avoid going the 'long way round'
-- [ ] bug: clear divisions on new cotd
+- [x] bug: clear divisions on new cotd
-- [ ] bug fix: restart on new COTD (halts and doesn't update)
+- [x] bug fix: restart on new COTD (halts and doesn't update)
-- [ ] add total players to betterchat commands

 ### first release

-- [ ] ensure downloading COTD snapshot rankings is behind an option
+- [x] ensure downloading COTD snapshot rankings is behind an option
-- [ ] wizard v0 -- mostly to warn about alpha grade software. if anything breaks at the start of COTD use Developer > Reload Plugin > COTD HUD
+- [ ] wizard v0 -- mostly to warn about alpha grade software. if anything breaks at the start of COTD use Developer > Reload Plugin > COTD HUD (**TODO before v0.1.0**)

 ### benchmarks